 Rad Power Bikes is the most established and popular e-bike brand in the U.S. These electric bikes are known for their quality and durability, and the company’s customer support network is known to be much more efficient than others.
 They also have a wider range of e-bikes to choose from.
 Although, as a result of all this, Rad Power Bikes models are more expensive than other e-bike brands.

 With Rad Power Bikes, you’ll get every dollar’s worth of value.
 These e-bikes are designed to provide additional features and are generally more powerful.
 Even though the battery isn’t integrated into the frame, many RAD e-bikes have a chic look.
-Depending on the model, they can be used as either electric commuter, road, or utility bikes, as well as off-road e-bikes.
+Depending on the model, they can be used as either electric commuters, road, or utility bikes, as well as off-road e-bikes.

 Rad Power Bikes usually have thicker, wider tires, making them perfect for off-road terrain.
 Some models even include 3″-4″ fat tires.
 They also have excellent balance and decent torque, especially the bigger models.
-And Rad Power Bikes utilizes seamless gear transition technology, which provides for a smooth riding experience.
+And Rad Power Bikes utilizes seamless gear transition technology, which provides a smooth riding experience.

 My own Rad step-thru e-bike is all of this and more.
-With its 3 inch tires, it’s quite capable of moving from a paved trail or road to a dirt or light trail as needed.
+With its 3-inch tires, it’s quite capable of moving from a paved trail or road to a dirt or light trail as needed.
 Plus, it’s a folding e-bike that’s also powerful and sporty… so I can take it anywhere!

 If you’re searching for hybrid or utility bikes with an outstanding variety of features, there’s a perfect Rad Power Bike for you.
 While they may be a bit heavier and won’t look as sleek as pure commuter e-bikes, they make up for it with additional benefits like integrated racks or fenders.
 In short, they’re the ideal multi-purpose e-bike.